Italian Minestrone Soup Recipe (Paleo)

 Paleo Minestrone Soup

 There’s a hole-in-the-wall Italian restaurant in San Antonio that I grew up visiting regularly with my family called Little Italy.
 We don’t frequent there much anymore (because, last I checked, I don’t think they have a gluten-free option), but I have the best memories of our dinners.
 There were a few Little Italy traditions that will always be frozen in time.
 First, they bring you a mini piece of pizza as an appetizer when you first sit down.
 Second, without fail, our entire family would ask for a bowl of their awesome minestrone soup before our entrees.
 Third, I couldn’t refuse the chicken alfredo.
-I’ve created a Paleo-friendly pizza for you HERE (we used plantains for the crust!) and I just recently published a decadent alfredo HERE, but the soup was unfinished business.
+I’ve created a Paleo-friendly BBQ pork pizza for you (we used plantains for the crust!) and I just recently published a decadent lobster alfredo, but the soup was unfinished business.

 Minestrone soup is traditionally a broth-based soup that is PACKED FULL of vegetables (carrots, green beans, tomatoes, celery, etc.) and usually some kind of pasta, rice, or even beans.
 I’ve had it with meat and I’ve also had it without (a veggie-only soup).
 When I make soup, I like for that bowl to be a complete meal (protein in all), which is why we’ve got some tasty Italian sausage as our protein base.
 To make this Paleo minestrone soup, I swapped in potatoes for the pasta/rice/beans, used lots of fresh veggies, and even added a generous touch of fresh lemon juice at the end to help brighten the flavor without having to use a ton of salt.